-Date and time in the non-localised Linux system’s default display, e.g.,
+Date and time in the non-localized Linux system’s default display, e.g.,

-Output from the host check plug-in (e.g., “
+Output of the host check’s check plug-in, e.g.,

 One of the words:

-The notification type (see in the introduction to this article).
+Notification type as described in the introduction to this article.
 This will be expressed by one of the following words: